We conclude with the seventh installment of our seven-part series on the seven deadly sins. Today we discuss Pride: the root of all evil!

 Chiseling Away at the Pride

 Once I realized that I fooled no one but myself, I came to grips with the fact that my pride got the best of me.
-Uprooting Pride from my life is a work-in-progress.
+Uprooting pride from my life is a work-in-progress.
 It started with seeking the Sacrament of Reconciliation.
-I needed to kneel before God and admit to Him what I now knew about pride within me.
+I needed to kneel before God and admit to Him what I learned about pride within me.
 I asked God: